Error estimates for completely discrete FEM in energy-type and weaker norms: Example I: The Crouzeix-Raviart discretization

-where $C>0$ is a constant independent of $h$. \end{corollary} So we have seen that the effect of including inter-element boundary terms in the variational formulation is to guarantee the coercivity.
+with a constant $C>0$ independent of $h$ holds. \end{corollary} So we have seen that the effect of including inter-element boundary terms in the discrete formulation is to guarantee the coercivity.
 They have no influence on the consistency error.